What to do when an employee doesn't work their notice period

 This is useful in cases where the person is being made redundant, is creating a distraction to other workers, or they have access to commercially sensitive information and is going to work for a competitor.

-Any agreement which deviates from what’s in the employment agreement should be in writing and signed by the employer and the employee.
+Any agreement which deviates from what’s in the employment agreement should be in writing and signed by both the employer and the employee.

 During the notice period

-The notice period gives the employee time to complete the work they can and hand over any remaining essential tasks to someone else.
-There may be some ill-feeling and strain on relations, depending on the circumstances of the termination, so try to remain objective and not let emotions hinder the process.
-Creating a plan with the employee will help ensure this is handled efficiently.
+Depending on the circumstances of the termination, there may be some ill-feeling and strain on relations so try to remain objective and not let emotions hinder the process.
+Creating a plan with your employee will help ensure this is handled efficiently.

 Part of the finishing and handover process should be the person organising and documenting any relevant procedures, insights etc, and showing someone where to find any files and documents (somewhere with shared access is best).